amelielabs/amelie-docs/content/api/embedded.md

 Amelie can be used as a shared library together with your application.

 This allows for maximum performance and lowest latency, since no network IO will be involved.
+The embeddable mode has no limitations compared to standalone server deployment - remote hot backup and replication can be used if necessary.

 Amelie **Embedded API**
 can be used to write directly to the local repository or act as a client to a remote server.
 In such